The singular importance of stress reduction in Alzheimers treatment

 Holtzman says the experiment adds to the growing body of evidence that reducing stress in everyday life might lower a person's risk of Alzheimer's disease.
 He also speculates that anti-anxiety drugs might one day have a role in the control of this illness.

-Licorice is an herb that may balance cortisol levels.
+Interesting: Licorice and cortisol levels Licorice is an herb that may balance cortisol levels.
 Glycyrrhisic acid, found in licorice, inactivates the enzyme that breaks down cortisol.
 By taking licorice, you slow the breakdown of cortisol, which keeps cortisol levels at a steady level.
 Consult a naturopath for more information on dosage and to see if this herb is the correct one for your situation.
 Licorice in large doses can raise blood pressure and cause water retention.
-Though it can be an effective solution, using licorice for adrenal issues should be done with a naturopath’s guidance.
+Though it can be an effective solution, using licorice for adrenal issues should be done with a naturopath’s guidance. |

 He presented the findings at the Society for Neuroscience meeting in Atlanta, Georgia, US, in October, 2006.
 These findings are consistent with new research presented this February, "Cortisol, 'the Stress Hormone' is the Cause of Alzheimer’s and Where do We Go From Here?" by Alfred T. Sapse MD(r) President of the firm Endogenous StemCell Activators, Inc (ESAI).
 Though ESAI focuses on the development of drug Kronos IV to treat stress in Alzheimers patients and those at risk, the findings reinforce the message that stress reduction is key to radically improving Alzheimer's outcomes.